awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_V_R_L147
 S:Have you seen the new 7-room house at 175 West :239th Street?
-It is equipped with every up-to-date, :labor-saving device for the home.
+It is equipped with every up-to-date, :labour-saving device for the home.
 You may inspect :it free of charge any day except Sunday between
  :10 a.m. and 4 p.m.